explojoe/play-tracer/README.md

 ## Acknowledgement
 stb_image_write.h was written by Sean Barrett.
-This is used to ease the process of outputting images.
+This is used to ease the process of outputting images.<br/>catch.hpp was made by Catch Org.
+This is used for C++ unit testing.